Capitals fall late on a night of thundering hits in Boston

 Missing veterans

 Even before Jensen was ruled out, the Capitals were missing both Carlson and Orlov.
 Washington also played without T.J.
 Oshie.
-He was placed on injured reserve on Thursday for his upper-body injury.
+He was placed on injured reserve Thursday for his upper-body injury.

-Oshie is eligible to return for the Capitals’ home game on Jan.
-24 against Vegas Golden Knights.
+Oshie is eligible to return for the Capitals’ home game Monday against the Vegas Golden Knights.
 Oshie was injured early Saturday in the Capitals’ win over the New York Islanders.